 As a result, the other dog is usually associated with unfortunate consequences, thus raising the dog’s level of aggression.
 Many owners try to gain more control by increasing the level or type of discipline, which sometimes triggers retaliation and makes your Frenchie defensive toward you.
 Initial use of these products suppresses undesirable behaviors that may cause consumers to become confused.

-Although these techniques could work, it does not mean that they are effective since even when a response is stopped, there may be an increase in negative associations.
+Although these techniques could work, it does not mean that they are effective since even when a response is stopped, negative associations may increase.
 If one dog or both dogs become hurt or injured during a dog-to-dog interaction, the dogs will become more fearful and aggressive in the future.
 When owners cannot effectively control their dog and stop the incident without increasing the dog’s anxiety, then the dog’s anxiety will increase with each time.

 Little French Dog is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.